geneontology/geneontology.github.io/_docs/faq.md

 -   <http://pir.georgetown.edu/pirwww/search/idmapping.shtml>

 GO annotations from QuickGO can be filtered for many parameters and provide mappings to several ID, e.g NCBI or Ensembl gene IDs: <http://www.ebi.ac.uk/QuickGO/GAnnotation>

-The GO website has a list of taxa and authoritative database groups: <http://www.geneontology.org/GO.annotation.species_db.shtml>

 [How can I calculate the "level" of a GO term?](/faq/how-can-i-calculate-level-go-term)
 ---------------------------------------------------------------------------------------